 This statement makes no sense of one reads it as all about volunteering, but in fact it is all about work – the special kind of work that they label as ‘voluntary’ work.

 The Home Office recognises that some practices, such as internships, unpaid work experience and the like have grown up where the usual benefits and protections of employment are not provided.
-The Home Office view appears to be that, even if there is a way to legally avoid paying the Living Wage and honouring other employment rights, the Right to Work regulations continue to apply.
+The Home Office view appears to be that, even if there is a way to legally set aside all other employment rights (to the Living Wage, safe working conditions and so on), the Right to Work regulations continue to apply.
 Thus, the employer has an obligation to check that the person has the Right to Work in this country, and must not offer them a job, or an internship or unpaid work experience (i.e. ‘voluntary’ work) if they do not hold the Right.

 The Home Office are clear that all this is not legal guidance, and they are not attempting to offer a legal interpretation or definition of the categories of ‘work’, ‘voluntary work’ or ‘volunteering’.
 They do state clearly that ordinary volunteering is permissible.